aspensmonster-school/cs3358-data-structures/lab8/README.md

 # Author Warning

 I'm pretty sure I'm going about this in a braindead way.
+And I'm supremely confident that this code leaks like a sieve, because I'm mixing stack and heap allocation in ways that only a zombie could.
+But it's 4AM and I still have to write all of this up for the final.
+As long as you're able to read this, this code is not to be trusted.

 # Hashing